Jewels of Indochina

 Day 15-Free day to explore Hoi An; optional visit to My Lai

+Today is free to explore at your own pace.
 The historic, merchant town of Hoi An had become one of the busiest international trading ports of Southeast Asia by the 17th and 18th centuries.
-First colonised by the Portuguese in the 16th century it still retains its medieval charm today, with many of its old buildings superbly preserved.
-The day is free to explore at leisure.
-You may choose to visit the Japanese Bridge or some of the Chinese temples and meeting halls in the Old Town.
-There are many shops, bars and restaurants in this charming town and it is a great place to buy souvenirs, have clothing tailored or simply watch the world go by in a riverside café.
-You may wish to take an optional excursion out to the site of the My Lai village massacre memorial.
+First colonised by the Portuguese in the 16th century, it still retains its medieval charm today, with many of its old buildings superbly preserved.
+You might like to visit the Japanese Bridge or some of the Chinese temples and meeting halls in the Old Town.
+There are many shops, bars and restaurants and it's a great place to buy souvenirs, have clothing tailored or simply watch the world go by in a riverside café.
+There's also the option to take an excursion to the site of the My Lai village massacre memorial.
 The massacre was a significant turning point in the American War and the horrific story is told through a very emotive exhibition of photography.

 16